 - 1. Reinstatement to the rosters of the ELCA is the responsibility of the candidacy committee of the synod where the applicant was last rostered. - 2.
+If an applicant is seeking both reinstatement to a roster and a transfer to another synod, in accordance with ELCA bylaws and policies, the secretary of the ELCA and the synods involved must consent to the transfer.
+A transfer of candidacy that includes reinstatement requires the concurrence of both candidacy committees and both bishops. - 3.
 In the case of an applicant whose previous rostered ministry was in one of the ELCA predecessor churches, the successor ELCA synod has the responsibility.
-In every case, the process begins in the synod from which the applicant left the roster or its successor. - 3.
-In the case of an applicant whose removal from the roster was the result of one of the following: - a. the official disciplinary process of this church, - b. resignation or removal from the roster in lieu of the disciplinary process, or - c. application of ELCA churchwide bylaw 7.31.06, where the person was on leave from call after conduct or allegations that could lead to disciplinary charges, then a minimum of five consecutive years without call must elapse before an application for reinstatement may be considered.
+In every case, the process begins in the synod from which the applicant left the roster or its successor. - 4.
+In the case of an applicant whose removal from the roster was the result of one of the following: - a the official disciplinary process of this church, - b. resignation or removal from the roster in lieu of the disciplinary process, or - c. application of ELCA churchwide bylaw 7.31.06, where the person was on leave from call after conduct or allegations that could lead to disciplinary charges, then a minimum of five consecutive years without call must elapse before an application for reinstatement may be considered.
 The passage of five years without call does not guarantee reconsideration.